Telephone numbers in Romania

-The dialling plan for mobile networks (numbers starting with 07) and new landline operators (numbers starting with 03) is closed; all subscriber numbers must be dialled in full.
-For landline numbers starting with 02, the dialling plan used to be open; the trunk digit and area code could be omitted if the caller was in the same area code as the callee.
-However, starting May 3, 2008, all landline numbers must be dialled in full.
+The Romanian telephone numbering plan for mobile networks (numbers starting with 07) and new landline operators (numbers starting with 03) requires all subscriber numbers to be dialled in full.

+For landline numbers starting with 02, the dialling of the trunk digit and area code could be omitted in the past if the caller was in the same area code as the callee.

 History

 Landlines

 Prior to 1990, there was no direct international access.
 Numbers had 5 digits except for Bucharest, where numbers were 6 digits long.
 Area code started with 9 and were 2 digits long for Bucharest (90-xxx-xxx) and 3 digits long (9pp-xx-xxx) for the rest of the country.
 The Bucharest surrounding area had the area code 909, followed by 5 digits number.